pangeo-data/education-material/pedagogy/pod/README.md

 ## binder

->  A pangeo binder instance has a bare-bones jupyter environment by default that comes from repo2docker; nothing pangeo-related actually.
-An environment.yml or other config file will be picked up by repo2docker to add that stuff to the default environment.
-An image is built and saved to prevent re-building.
-The image is tagged based on github commit so if the repo with the environment.yml hasn’t changed the image doesn’t rebuild.
-Because the image is based on the github tag and not the user, multiple users can click the same link, and each person gets a duplicate environment on their own pod. -Scott Henderson
+>  "A pangeo binder instance has a bare-bones jupyter environment by default that comes from repo2docker; nothing pangeo-related.
+An `environment.yml` or `requirements.txt` file will be noticed by repo2docker and used to install additional libraries, augmenting the default environment.
+Once completed: An image of the pod is saved to skip (re-)building as long as the source material does not change.
+That is: This image is tagged with the github commit time so (on launch) if the repo hasn’t changed the image won’t get rebuilt.
+As the image is based on the github tag (not on the user) multiple users can click the same link and each person gets a duplicate environment on their own pod." -Scott Henderson

 I want my repository to be available in binder!
 For two reasons!
 First it is a test of the portability of my repository as a working space.
 Second it allows me (when it works) to share my work with other people at a single